nupniichan/ChinoKafuu/README.md

 ## ✨ **Introduction**

-Welcome to Chino Kafu, the Discord bot I've crafted using the .NET9 .
+Welcome to Chino Kafuu, the Discord bot I've crafted using the .NET9 .
 As this is my first attempt at creating a bot, there might be a few errors along the way.
-Don't hesitate to contact me if you encounter any issues.
-I'll do my best to resolve them.
+Don't hesitate to raise a issue if you encounter any problems.
+I'll do my best to solve them.

----

-## 🚀 Get started
-To get started, you must download the release file then follow my instructions:
-- Download newest release file
-- Add your token to `._env`.
-After done that please rename the file to '.env'
-- Use cmd ( or venv it's on you ) cd to Applio folder and use this command ```pip install -r requirement.txt``` to install package needed *( Or simply just install [pre-complited applio](https://huggingface.co/IAHispano/Applio/tree/main/Compiled) )*

 ---